goabstract/Marketing-for-Engineers/README.md

 ## 🕵️ Psychology in Marketing
 If you want to make a deeper dive into the the user's brain, I will recommend you to learn disciplines on the intersection with marketing.

+## :moneybag: Pricing
+We struggle in asking people to pay for your product or service.
+[How Much is Your App, Skill and Time Worth?](https://medium.com/mobile-growth/how-much-is-your-app-skill-and-time-worth-4386a7613fa1), by Peter Witham.
+It's more a philosophical read from my friend, who tries to prevent you from charging low price for you mobile apps or any other product.